 Security Practices at Webex Events

-Trust.
-It is the foundation of our security objectives at Webex Events.
+Trust is the foundation of our security objectives at Webex Events.
 Our clients trust that we will protect their information with the same level of care and concern that they do.
 Our clients also trust that our applications will be available when they need them.
-We only achieve that trust through transparency.
-We are proud to tell our security and privacy story, so if you have questions, please let us know at privacy@socio.events.
+We work to earn that trust through transparency, security practices, and independent assurance.
+We are proud to share our security and privacy approach, and additional documentation is available in the Webex Events trust package on the Cisco Trust Portal.
+If you have additional questions, please contact your Cisco representative.

 Solution Overview

 The heart of Webex Events is its platform, where event planners configure and operate their events.
-The Webex Events platform, along with its other web applications are Software-as-a-Service (SaaS) offerings hosted from hybrid Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).
+The Webex Events platform and related web applications are Software-as-a-Service (SaaS) offerings hosted from hybrid Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).
 Webex Events operates from a private tenant in the AWS public cloud.
 Webex Events offerings are provided from a multitenant, multi-tier architecture.
 Client data separation is maintained at the application layer through rigorous access controls.

 Encryption